Fearless (Taylor Swift album): Accolades

 Fearless featured on 2008 year-end lists by the Associated Press (7th), Blender (32nd), Rolling Stone (39th), and The Village Voices Pazz & Jop (58th); and 2009 year-end list by The Guardian (40th).
 Jon Caramanica in The New York Times placed the album at number four on his list of 2008's best albums and called Swift "one of pop's finest songwriters, country's foremost pragmatist and more in touch with her inner life than most adults".

 The most awarded country album in history, Fearless won Album of the Year at both the Country Music Association (CMA) Awards and the Academy of Country Music (ACM) Awards in 2009.
 It was honored as the Top Selling Album by the Canadian Country Music Association in 2009 and 2010.
 At the American Music Awards of 2009, Fearless won Favorite Country Album and was nominated for Favorite Pop/Rock Album.
-Its other accolades included a Teen Choice Award for Choice Female Album, a Sirus XM Indie Award for International Album of the Year, and a Juno Award nomination for International Album of the Year.
+Its other accolades included a Teen Choice Award for Choice Female Album, a SiriusXM Indie Award for International Album of the Year, and a Juno Award nomination for International Album of the Year.

 At the 52nd Annual Grammy Awards in February 2010, Fearless won Album of the Year and Best Country Album.
 The Album of the Year made 20-year-old Swift the youngest artist to win the award—a record she held until 18-year-old Billie Eilish won Album of the Year at the 62nd Annual Grammy Awards in 2020.
 Swift is the second country artist to win the three highest awards for a country album by the ACM, the CMA, and the Grammys—after the Chicks with Fly (1999)—and the first to further win the Grammy for Album of the Year for the same album.
 "White Horse" won two Grammy Awards that year: Best Female Country Vocal Performance and Best Country Song.